SEARCH

 WHAT IS MY HOUSE PRICE ESTIMATE?

-There are several variables that can affect property values in Ballarat.
-To accurately estimate the value of your Ballarat property, these variables need to be taken into account.
+There are several variables that can affect property values in BALLARAT.
+To accurately estimate the value of your BALLARAT property, these variables need to be taken into account.

 One example of a variable that affects your house price is proximity to local area amenities.

-Proximity to Ballarat local amenities is something that rarely changes.
-If your property is within walking/driving distance to Ballarat amenities/shopping areas/schools/restaurants, your property value estimation tends to be higher.
+Proximity to BALLARAT local amenities is something that rarely changes.
+If your property is within walking/driving distance to BALLARAT amenities/shopping areas/schools/restaurants, your property value estimation tends to be higher.

 Proximity to amenities should be taken into account when estimating property values, along with distance to city areas, property type, condition of the property and more.